thegetty/artistryinbronze/content/large-scale-bronzes/1-plattner-gschwantler-vak.md

 > Surface:
 >
 > - 2013: IR spectroscopy
-> - 2013[^71]: Gas chromatography for organic coatings
+> - 2013:[^71] Gas chromatography for organic coatings

 {{< q-figure id="1.12" class="float-right">}}

 To complement the X-radiography studies of the BAM[^72] performed in Berlin 2001 ([fig. 1.12](#1.12)), the Austrian Technical Inspection Authority (TÜV) provided their portable X-ray apparatus.
 Radiography images, produced by selenium-isotope continuous radiation, yielded additional information about the porosity and the structural distribution of the Sorel cement.
-For this investigation, the radiation had to reach as far as 40 meters (44 yards), a difficult task to organize in the Neue Burg, the spacious building where the Athlete is on display in the Ephesos Museum.
+For this investigation, the radiation had to reach as far as 40 meters (44 yd.), a difficult task to organize in the Neue Burg, the spacious building where the Athlete is on display in the Ephesos Museum.

 Under X-radiation, the chest of the Athlete showed very high density with almost no detectable penetration, even after doubling the radiation’s intensity and prolonging the exposure time fourfold.
 A possible reason could be the high concentration of barite[^73] in the fill, but a conclusive explanation is still lacking.